norkart1/student-management-system/replit.md

 ## Overview

-A comprehensive web-based student management platform built with Next.js 14+ that enables educational institutions to manage students, teachers, books, and leave records.
+A comprehensive web-based student management platform built with Next.js 14+ that enables educational institutions to manage students, teachers, and books.
 The application features a modern, responsive interface with role-based access control and real-time data management capabilities.

 ## User Preferences